SamiTalebian/route-gas-estimation/README.md

 4. **RESTful API**
    - Accepts input for start and finish locations (latitude and longitude).
-   - Returns the route, fuel stops, and total fuel cost.
+   - Returns the route and total fuel cost.

 ---